ibaaj/pi-nesy/README.md

 - **probposs_transformation_method:** Use `1` for the antipignistic method or `2` for the method obeying the minimum specificity principle.
 - **file_txt:** A text file to log when the experiment is complete.

-This experiment is performed using the parameters defined in the config.json file.
+This experiment is performed using the parameters defined in config.json.

 ### Additional Experiment Configurations